helloSystem/docs/developer/boot.md

 The computer should boot into a text console rescue system in which parts of `init.sh` from the ramdisk image have run.

-## Installed system boot process

-The boot process is the regular FreeBSD boot process.

 ## Graphical desktop start process

 1. The system is configured in `/etc/rc.conf` to start the `slim` login manager.
 This also results in Xorg being started